Submission & Approval Process Guidelines for Existing Publications Content

 Peer Review Process

-Peer reviewer plays a critical role in the development of AIHA publications.
-Peer reviewers are subject matter experts on the topic covered by the document, but they do not contribute to the document's development except by providing feedback to authors for improving the quality and validity of the research presented in the manuscript.
+Peer reviewers play a critical role in the development of AIHA publications.
+Reviewers are selected as subject matter experts on the document's topic, but their role is strictly independent and focused on providing feedback to improve the quality and validity of the content.

 Level 1: Content requires peer review by independent members (non-authors) of the originating volunteer group.
 This content may be described as: